-How to Connect: - See Fig.1 .
-Push the tubing into the Quick-Connect fitting, then gently pull back on the tubing to make sure connection was secure.
-No inserts, sleeve, or nuts are needed to secure the connection.
-No Teflon tape is needed!
-To Disconnect: - See Fig.1A.
+- No inserts, sleeve, or nuts are needed to secure the connection. - No Teflon tape! - To Disconnect: - See Fig.1A.
 Push in and hold down on the collet ring square against the fitting.
-With the collet held in this position the tube can be removed.

-2. Metal compression nut fitting: (comes with 1 insert, 1 sleeve, 1 nut) This is for feed water adapter and needle valve only.
+With the collet held in this position the tube can be removed. - 2.
+Metal compression nut fitting: (comes with 1 insert, 1 sleeve, 1 nut) Only feed water adapter-needle valve is this type.